 Don Shindle, general manager of The Westin Verasa Napa, seconds that notion.
 “We often see 65 percent of holiday travel booked more than 45 days in advance,” he says.
 “As Thanksgiving approaches, we experience a jump in traffic to our website and to our reservations line.
 We advise guests to book at least 90 days in advance over the holidays to ensure availability and the best rate.”

-If you’re booking a trip for two and you’re flexible, then there’s likely some wiggle room.
+If you’re booking a trip for two and are flexible, then there’s likely some wiggle room.
 But if your holiday plans involve lots of relatives converging from all over, it’s best to book as early as possible, Cosgrove says.

-Plus, you might even find spectacular homes that far exceed traditional hotels.
+Plus, you might even find spectacular homes that exceed traditional hotels.
 Think solar-powered island homes in Belize or a stunning horse ranch in California.

 Buy travel insurance.
 “Travel insurance allows travelers to cancel their trips for any reason, which means that if you book a flight or hotel for the holidays and then find them for a lower price later on, you can cancel your trip and book them at the new price,” Kowalski says.
 Read your policy carefully for COVID-19 related coverage.

 Choose your destination wisely.
 “Educate yourself about high season and low season for any destination you’re considering,” Cosgrove says.
 For example, cold-weather destinations without skiing and winter sports activities offer lower rates over the holidays to encourage tourism.
 Conversely, ski resorts and warm island getaways often are the most expensive during the holiday season.